 Summer is a season of romance, fun, and adventure.
-These 14+ Atlanta summer date ideas will allow you to kick back and enjoy some quality time together – minus the stressful planning!
+These Atlanta summer date ideas will allow you to kick back and enjoy some quality time together – minus the stressful planning!

-TL;DR – in this list, you’ll find:
+In this guide, you’ll find:

-- romantic Atlanta summer date ideas
+- Romantic Atlanta summer date ideas

-- hassle-free date ideas for parents and busy professionals
+- Hassle-free date ideas for parents and busy professionals

-- first date ideas in Atlanta
+- First date ideas in Atlanta

-- easy, affordable date night ideas
+- Easy, affordable date night ideas

 Take a Walking Tour – One of Our Favorite Atlanta Summer Date Ideas

 Going on a walking tour is a brilliant first date idea.
 Led by an expert tour guide, this activity ensures you’ll always have a topic to chat about on your date.

 This date idea combines food and history in one of the city’s most beautiful neighborhoods.
 Explore Grant Park with your tour group and taste 9 Southern-inspired dishes at 3 food stops.
 The tour includes 1.2 miles of easy walking, including a stroll through Oakland Cemetery to remind you that love is eternal.

-- King Historic District Tour: Make a meaningful connection on this thought-provoking tour.
-You and your date will get an in-depth look at the people and locations that inspired Martin Luther King, Jr. This engaging experience was named by Conde Nast as one of the 16 best things to do in Atlanta.
+Make a meaningful connection on this thought-provoking tour.
+You and your date will get an in-depth look at the people and locations that inspired Martin Luther King, Jr. Plus, this engaging experience was named by “Conde Nast” as one of the 17 best things to do in Atlanta!

-Go Stargazing and Watch a Meteor Shower
+Go Stargazing & Watch a Meteor Shower

-To make the most of your meteor shower experience, consider driving to a rural area with less light pollution.
+To make the most of your experience, consider driving to a rural area with less light pollution.
 Or, you could also camp out at a state park and sleep underneath the meteor shower.
-Here are a few of our favorite spots:
+Here are a few of our favorite spots!

 Take Your Date to a Concert